E008001/Simple-Image-Classification-Models/Image_Classification_with_PyTorch.md

 U-Net used to medical image segmentation

+### Implementing Convolutional Neural Networks in PyTorch
+how to create Convolutional Neural Networks in PyTorch?
 ### Importing Library
 To begin, import the **torch** and **torchvision** frameworks and their libraries with **numpy**, **pandas**, and **sklearn**.
 Libraries and functions used in the code below include: transforms, for basic image transformations